2009 in Bellator MMA: Bellator 9

+Bellator 10

-Bellator 10Bellator 10 was a mixed martial arts event promoted by Bellator Fighting Championships.
+Bellator 10 was a mixed martial arts event promoted by Bellator Fighting Championships.
 The event took place on Friday, June 5, 2009 in Ontario, California at the Citizens Business Bank Arena.
 It was broadcast nationally in the U.S. via tape-delay the following night on Saturday, June 6, 2009 through an exclusive television agreement with ESPN Deportes.